flewsoftware/Cellua/README.md

 ﻿# What is Cellua?
-Cellua is a Cellular automata engine that can be scripted with lua to quickly prototype and experiment with different rules.
+Cellua is a fast cell based script-able graphics engine for grid based graphics

 # Usage
 1. Download the latest binary